motdotla/writings/articles/beginners-guide-to-sendgrid-parse-api.md

 ### Setup SendGrid and MX Records

-The next step can either take a couple minutes or 48 hours.
+The next step can either take a 5 minutes or 48 hours.

-#### The couple minute approach
+#### The 5 minute approach

-Set your [SendGrid Parsing Incoming Emails setting](http://sendgrid.com/developer/reply) with the hostname of `your-sendgrid-username.bymail.in` and with the url of `https://your-ngrock-url.ngrock.com/inbound`.
+Set your [SendGrid Parsing Incoming Emails setting](http://sendgrid.com/developer/reply).
+For the hostname put `your-sendgrid-username.bymail.in`.
+For the url put `https://your-ngrock-url.ngrock.com/inbound`.
 (The bymail.in address has already been setup with the `mx.sendgrid.net` MX record.)

 #### The 48 hour approach